Lisa-Floading/Lisa-Floading/README.md

 - 🔭 I’m working on my certificate in data analytics and visualization through UW-Madison
 - 🌱 I’m currently learning about SQL and SQLite.
-- 🤔 I’m looking for help with transitioning into more data-oriented role in education or another industry.
+- 🤔 I’m looking for help with transitioning into another career field.
 - 💬 Ask me about vintage typewriters.
 No, really!
 - 📫 How to reach me: lisafloading@gmail.com
 - ⭐️ Pronouns: she/her